sidjain007/PopMusic/README.md

 1. `$ python3 extract.py`

-* Webscrap _lyrics.com_ to collect lyrics on 2000+ songs by 150 trending artists
+* Webscrap _lyrics.com_ to collect lyrics on 2800 songs by 150 trending artists
-(Expect this to take a couple of hours)
+(Takes ~1 hour)
+* Skip step by setting loadFromPickle to True in stats.ipynb and generate.ipynb

 2. `Run stats.ipynb`